The Century Magazine: History

 The initial editor was to have been Scribner's editor and co-owner Josiah G. Holland, but he died prior to the appearance of the first issue.
 He was succeeded by Richard Watson Gilder, the managing editor of Scribner's, who would go on to helm The Century for 28 years.
 Gilder largely continued the mixture of literature, history, current events, and high-quality illustrations that Holland had used at Scribner's.

 The magazine was very successful during the 19th century, most notably for a series of articles about the American Civil War which ran for three years during the 1880s.
 It included reminiscences of 230 participants from all ranks of the service on both sides of the conflict.
 According to an author writing in The New York Times, the publication of The Century "made New-York, instead of London, the centre of the illustrated periodicals published in the English language…" The magazine was also a notable publisher of fiction, presenting excerpts of Mark Twain's Adventures of Huckleberry Finn in 1884 and 1885 and Henry James' The Bostonians.

-Upon Gilder’s death in 1909, Robert Underwood Johnson replaced him as editor.
-According to Arthur John, the magazine’s "later history was marked by sudden shifts in content, format, and editorial direction."
-Glenn Frank was editor from 1921 to 1925, a period during which The Century was known for its editorials on current events and began to cut back on illustrations, which were completely eliminated after Frank left the magazine.
+Upon Gilder's death in 1909, Robert Underwood Johnson replaced him as editor.
+According to Arthur John, the magazine's "later history was marked by sudden shifts in content, format, and editorial direction."
+Glenn Frank was editor from 1921 to 1925, a period during which The Century was known for its editorials on current events and began to cut back on illustrations, which were eliminated after Frank left the magazine.
 In 1929, due to competition from cheaper magazines and newspapers, The Century became a quarterly, and in 1930 it was merged with The Forum.
 At the time it folded, The Century had 20,000 subscribers, less than a tenth of its peak circulation of the late nineteenth century.
-Scribner’s Monthly Magazine, the periodical that became The Century in 1881, should not be confused with the Scribner’s Magazine that began publication in 1887.
+Scribner's Monthly Magazine, the periodical that became The Century in 1881, should not be confused with the Scribner's Magazine that began publication in 1887.

 The noted critic and editor Frank Crowninshield briefly served as the magazine's art editor.